The Mick (TV series)

 The Mick is an American television sitcom broadcast on Fox.
-Created by Dave Chernin and John Chernin, the series stars Kaitlin Olson, who is also an executive producer.
+Created by Dave Chernin and John Chernin, the series stars Kaitlin Olson, who also served as an executive producer.
 The series premiered on January 1, 2017, and assumed its regular Tuesday night slot on January 3, 2017.
 On January 11, 2017, Fox picked up the series for a full season of 17 episodes.

 On February 21, 2017, Fox renewed the series for a 13-episode second season, which premiered on September 26, 2017, preceded by reruns of the first season on sister network FXX.
 On November 7, 2017, Fox ordered seven additional episodes, bringing the second season total to 20.
 On May 10, 2018, Fox cancelled the series after two seasons.

 Plot

-Mackenzie "Mickey" Molng, a tough, foul-mouthed con woman from a tough part of Rhode Island, finds herself in a complicated guardianship as she's stuck raising her high maintenance niece and nephews after her sister and her husband go on the run for fraud and racketeering.
+Mackenzie "Mickey" Molng, a tough, foul-mouthed con woman from a tough part of Rhode Island, finds herself in a complicated guardianship as she's stuck raising her high maintenance niece and nephews after her sister and her sister's husband go on the run for fraud and racketeering.